jnv/chiliproject_private_issues/README.md

 [![Build Status](https://secure.travis-ci.org/jnv/chiliproject_private_issues.png?branch=master)](http://travis-ci.org/jnv/chiliproject_private_issues)

 Allows individual issues to be marked as private.
 These issues are can be viewed only by roles with "View private issues" permission.
-This is similar to the standard functionality in Redmine.
+This is similar to the standard functionality in Redmine (see [ChiliProject's bugtracker](https://www.chiliproject.org/issues/189)).

 ## Installation